freaktechnik/jetpack-requestmod/README.md

 ##### abort()
 Abort the request.

+##### processContent(callback)
+Allows to process the full content into new content, however the callback is possibly executed asynchronously and the OngoingRequest boject might have been destroyed by then.
+###### Arguments
+callback: `function` executed as soon as the content is known.
+Should return the new content.
+Default value: `null`

 ##### destroy()
 Destroy the OngoingRequest object.
 You should never have to call that, as it is desroyed after the requestHandler is executed.